 Prior to March of 2019, the equity valuation was based on both the income and the market approach valuation methods and the Option Pricing Method, or OPM, was selected as the principal equity allocation method.
 Both these methods were consistent with prior valuations.
 Starting in the second quarter of 2019, we have used a hybrid method to determine the fair value of our common stock, in addition to giving consideration to secondary sales of our common stock.
 Under the hybrid method, multiple valuation approaches were used and then combined into a single probability weighted valuation.
-Our approaches included the use of initial public offering scenarios, a scenario assuming continued operation as a private entity, and a scenario assuming an acquisition of the Company.
+Our approaches included the use of initial public offering scenarios, a scenario assuming continued operation as a private entity, and a scenario assuming an acquisition of Marqeta.
 In addition, we have considered the impact on our valuation estimates from secondary transactions and given weighting to such transactions in our common stock fair value estimates.
+We considered the facts and circumstances of each secondary transaction including the different buyers and sellers, transaction volume, timing relative to the valuation date, and whether the transaction involved investors with access to our financial information.

 Application of these approaches involves the use of estimates, judgment, and assumptions that are highly complex and subjective, such as those regarding our expected future revenue, expenses and future cash flows, discount rates, market multiples, the selection of comparable companies, and the probability of possible exit scenarios.
 Changes in any or all of these estimates and assumptions or the relationships between those assumptions impact our valuations as of each valuation date and may have a material impact on the valuation of our common stock.
+Such estimates will not be necessary upon completion of this offering as we will be using the fair value of our publicly traded shares.

 Secondary Sales of Common Stock.
 During the years ended December 31, 2019 and 2020, certain stockholders acquired outstanding common stock from current or former employees for a purchase price greater than our estimated fair value of our common stock at the time of the respective transaction.
 The determination of whether the excess of purchase price over the estimated fair value represents share-based compensation is highly judgmental.
-We determine whether secondary sales of common stock by employees and former employees result in share-based compensation by evaluating the extent of our involvement in secondary sale transactions, whether the purchaser of the shares is an existing or new shareholder, and the extent the sale price per share exceeds our estimated fair value per share.
-We recorded share-based compensation expense for the difference between the price paid and the estimated fair value on the date of the transaction of \$14.8 million and \$million during the years ended December 31, 2019 and 2020, respectively.
+We determine whether secondary sales of common stock by employees and former employees result in share-based compensation by evaluating the extent of our involvement in secondary sale transactions, whether the purchaser of the shares is an existing or new stockholder, and the extent the sale price per share exceeds our estimated fair value per share.
+We recorded share-based compensation expense for the difference between the price paid and the estimated fair value on the date of the transaction of \$14.8 million and \$17.3 million during the years ended December 31, 2019 and 2020, respectively.
 Such amounts were recorded in compensation and benefits expense on the statements of operations.